temporalio/cli/temporalcli/commandsmd/commands.md

 NOTE: The `TasksAddRate` and `TasksDispatchRate` metrics may differ from the actual rate of add/dispatch, because tasks may be dispatched eagerly to an available worker, or may apply only to specific workers (they are "sticky").
 Such tasks are not counted by these metrics.
+Despite the inaccuracy of these two metrics, the derived metric of BacklogIncreaseRate is accurate for backlogs older than few seconds.

 Safely retire Workers assigned a Build ID by checking reachability across all task types.
 Use the flag `--report-reachability`: